Jazz Chisholm Player Props: Marlins vs. Yankees

 Jazz Chisholm At The Plate

-- Chisholm has six doubles, a triple, 11 home runs and 14 walks while batting .251.
+- Chisholm is batting .251 with six doubles, a triple, 11 home runs and 14 walks.

-- In 70.4% of his games this season (38 of 54), Chisholm has picked up at least one hit, and in nine of those games (16.7%) he recorded more than one.
+- Chisholm has picked up a hit in 70.9% of his 55 games this season, with more than one hit in 16.4% of them.

-- He has hit a home run in 20.4% of his games this season, and 5.2% of his trips to the plate.
+- He has gone deep in 20.0% of his games this season, and 5.1% of his trips to the dish.

-- In 19 of 54 games this year, he has scored, and four of those games included multiple runs.
+- In 36.4% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (7.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.